-We have extended the known results for matching in \mathcal{EL} [5] to the case where subsumption and equivalence is considered w.r.t. a non-empty general TBox, i.e., a non-empty set of GCIs.
-For the DL \mathcal{FL}0 , matching without GCIs is polynomial, and this remains true even in the extension \mathcal{ALN} of \mathcal{FL}0 .
+We have extended the known results for matching in \mathcal{EL} [BK00] to the case where subsumption and equivalence is considered w.r.t. a non-empty general TBox, i.e., a non-empty set of GCIs.
+For the DL \mathcal{FL}0 , matching without GCIs is polynomial, and this remains true even in the extension \mathcal{ALN} of \mathcal{FL}0 [BKBM99].
 It would be interesting to see how one can solve matching problems w.r.t. general TBoxes in these DLs.
-Since already subsumption in \mathcal{FL}0 w.r.t. general TBoxes is ExpTime-complete [4], the complexity of solving such matching problems is at least ExpTime-hard.
+Since already subsumption in \mathcal{FL}0 w.r.t. general TBoxes is ExpTime-complete [BBL05], the complexity of solving such matching problems is at least ExpTime-hard.
 Another interesting open problem is unification in \mathcal{EL} w.r.t. general TBoxes.
+The only results existing in this direction are restricted to general TBoxes that satisfy a certain restriction on cyclic dependencies between concepts [BBM12a, BBM12b].